kboul/project-management-app/README.md

 }
 ```

-get only name, email, id, phone for all clients:
+Get only name, email, id, phone for all clients:

 ```
 {